ucsd-news/ucsdNews/README.md

 **Required Must-have Stories**

-* User can view list of stories
+* User can view list of popular news articles featuring UCSD
-* User can choose between different departments
+* User can choose to filter stories based on department
+* User can tap on a news article to view full story

 **Optional Nice-to-have Stories**